 Portugal may have lost out to Spain on internationalism (3.7/5 rating), but in every other category the Atlantic coast nation came out on top.
 Students in Portugal also benefit from a low cost of living, vibrant cities and student life (4.3/5 rating).
 The Portuguese economy is also faring well – the OECD predicts it could grow by almost 6% in 2022, and the jobs market in the country is also growing.
 This could be the reason that Portugal fares better than Spain in the career prospects category (3.9/5 rating).

 Germany has always been a top country for international students, owing to its strong economy, internationalism, and prestigious universities.
 However, our reviews show that Germany scores the highest for the location of its universities (4.2/5 rating), which more often than not are situated in the heart of its biggest cities.
 Germany also scores well for its professors (4.1/5 rating) and internationalism.
-Strangely enough, the country doesn’t perform as well for career prospects, which may be attributed to the effects of the Covid pandemic on the jobs market in 2021.
+Strangely enough, the country doesn’t perform as well for career prospects, which may be attributed to the effects of the Covid pandemic on the jobs market.

 A surprise entry at number four is Italy.
 The Mediterranean country scored similarly to Germany on facilities (4/5 rating), professors (4/5 rating), and internationalism (4.1/5 rating), but performed higher in student life (4/5 rating) and location (4.4/5 rating).
 It’s no secret that Italy has a strong work-life balance, and international students also benefit from this.
 Cities like Florence, Rome, and Milan offer the culture, history, and culinary experiences that students seek alongside top universities.